Many wood burning stoves can be found installed inside existing open fireplaces.

 We had to purchase the right length and diameter of stainless steel flue liners before getting a professional to drop the liners down the chimneys.
 The liners were then connected to the new caps located at the top of the chimneys.

 Once the wood stoves were placed inside the existing fireplaces, the flue liners had to be connected the stoves.
 The chosen wood burning stoves could accommodate a stove pipe coming out of the top of the stove, and so it was a fairly simple connection to the chimney liner.

-The throat of the chimneys also had to be capped with a sealing/register plate to ensure that there would be no other airflow through the chimneys apart from the through the stoves (more information about register plates can be found here)
+The throat of the chimneys also had to be capped with a sealing/register plate to ensure that there would be no other airflow through the chimneys apart from through the stoves (more information about register plates can be found here)